Priyanshdiwan/interviewio_automation/README.md

 ## Video Demonstrations

-* **Headed Mode:** A video demonstration showing the script running with a visible browser is available [link to headed video].
+* **Headed Mode:** A video demonstration showing the script running with a visible browser is available [https://youtu.be/0wNkCd6ctKA].
-* **Headless Mode:** A video demonstration showing the script running in the background (headless mode) is available [link to headless video].
+* **Headless Mode:** A video demonstration showing the script running in the background (headless mode) is available [https://youtu.be/5ECsWxqHOeg].